 1926: The Scholastic Aptitude Test

 The SAT began life as an acronym: the Scholastic Aptitude Test.
 To be precise about what this name means, let's define the words:

 Whoa, wait a second.
-"Natural ability" and "talent" implies a quality that you're born with and don't have the ability to change.
-Aptitude implies that some people are born good at certain things, others aren't so lucky, and that's how they'll stay for the rest of life.
+"Natural ability" and "talent" refer to a quality that you're born with and don't have the ability to change.
+Aptitude implies that some people are born good at certain things while others aren't so lucky . . . and that's just how it'll stay for the rest of their lives.

-Yes, that's right - the SAT was originally designed to be more like an IQ test.
+Yes, that's right—the SAT was originally designed to be more like an IQ test .
 The suggestion was that people with higher IQs were more likely to succeed in college and in life.
-Importantly, the College Board believed that you couldn't score higher on the test by preparing.
+Based on that notion, the College Board believed that you couldn't score higher on the test by preparing.
 The questions on the test were specifically designed NOT to test things that you had already learned in school.
 That's what lies behind the loaded term "aptitude."